Manikanta80/smart-banking-analytics-loan-risk-prediction/README.md

 ## 🎯 Objective

-* Predict whether a loan will be approved or rejected
+* Predict whether a loan will be approved or rejected.
-* Analyze key factors influencing loan approval
+* Analyze key factors influencing loan approval.
-* Provide insights for risk assessment in banking
+* Provide insights for risk assessment in banking.

 ## 🛠️ Technologies Used